PeridexisErrant/DF-Walkthrough/chapters/chap09-magma.rst

 We could use a wall grate (constructable at a masons), but lets practice another technique.
-The last space we’ve dug to the magma should be smoothed, (“d”, “s”) and then carved, like this:
+The last space we’ve dug to the magma should be smoothed, (:kbd:`d`, :kbd:`s`) and then carved, like this:

 .. image:: images/dftutorial9920.png
    :align: center

 From here we’re going to do something cunning.
-We’re going to “d” designate that same square of wall to be a “a”, “carve fortification”.
+We’re going to :kbd:`d` designate that same square of wall :kbd:`a`, :guilabel:`carve fortification`.
 What happens then is that the wall will have slots cut in it so as to potentially let your crossbow dwarfs shoot out.
 But while we won’t have dwarfs down here, the holes will let magma through, but not monsters!
-So go “d” and “a” that same smoothed square.
+So go :kbd:`d` and :kbd:`a` that same smoothed square.

 While you wait, go to a mason’s workshop and get a floodgate built.
 It will be a boxy shaped thing with an X on it.
 This is what we’ll use to